jumpingjoy/watchnationpro/index.md

     <!-- one link to product 5 review page-->
     <!-- one link to product 5 promo code page-->

 As a women, you might be knowing about a normal watch ⌚and its types and how to select them.
-But, buying smartwatches is entirely a different ballgame because of the huge number of features and technical specifications available in these smartwatches, which might be overwhelming as a beginner.
+But, selecting best women's smartwatches among the huge brand names and varieties is entirely a different ballgame.
+The number of features and technical specifications available in these smartwatches, which might be overwhelming as a beginner.

-To help with this answer, we have come up with this ultimate site for everything related to these products.
+To help with this answer, we have come up with this ultimate site for everything related to best womens watches.

+## watchnationpro.com's Motto

-Unlike other sites which concentrate wholly on features and its reviews, our reviews are entirely directed towards solving specific problems faced by women and how the products and its features help in solving the problems.
+Unlike other sites which baffle the readers with women's tech suits features and its overall generic opinions on the product, **our reviews are entirely directed 2 mottos:**
+* How the female smart watches features help in solving the problems?
+* **Provide 5 star ratings** for each and **every feature** based on its performance?
+Example, What is the 5 star rating for smartwatch battery
+* Provide detailed Buying Guide for ladies smartwatches
+* Provide How-to Guides like the following:
+1. how to switch on the smartwatch
+2. How to connect watch to phone?

+### What is the best smartwatch?

 We recognize that all the smart watches available in the market are NOT the same, so whatever your need might be, whether that your need for tracking your fitness activities or menstruation cycle, our reviews will cover a wide variety of smartwatch products to suit your needs, including all flagship version to feature-rich yet budget friendly options.